Bose QuietComfort 35 II Gaming Headset Review

 Comfort

-The comfort metric constitutes 40% of our total score, and the Bose QuietComfort 35 II provides a strong showing, with the only hang-ups being material not designed for hot environments, as well as a tad too much padding.
-To assess this metric, we wore the Bose QuietComfort for more than ten-hour stretches, to get a feel for their comfort in all environments.
+The Bose QuietComfort 35 II is an exceptionally comfortable headset, with the only hang-ups being that it uses material that isn't designed for hot environments, as well as a tad too much padding.
+We wore the Bose QuietComfort for more than ten-hour stretches and had no problems with pressure points or fit.

-The Bose QuietComfort 35 II is an exceptionally comfortable headset.
-Our testers found it to be really nice overall, with all of them easily wearing it for longer than ten hours without any complaints.
-The general reaction found the Bose QuietComfort to have a nice squeeze that isn't too tight nor too loose.
+The general reaction was that the Bose QuietComfort has a nice squeeze that isn't too tight nor too loose.
 The only real complaint about this headset is the typical problem for headsets with protein leather — if the room is warm, it's going to get sticky.
 Especially in the hot climate we tested it in, the Bose QuietComfort can get uncomfortably sticky; this should be no issue in a climate-controlled environment.

 The Bose QuietComfort 35 II's suede-padded headband offers an exceptionally comfortable, although noticeable, experience.
 The consensus amongst our testers found the padding lining to be comfortable, but it hasn't been designed to contour to the scalp.
 Rather, it is the same amount of padding across the ridge of the headband.
-Within the headband also, despite a lack of adjustment markers, it is very simple and easy to identify the places you can adjust for proper fitting.
+Within the headband, also, despite a lack of adjustment markers, it is very simple and easy to identify the places you can adjust for proper fitting.

 Audio

 As previously mentioned, the Bose QuietComfort 35 II can also function as a pair of Bluetooth headphones.
 The audio retains its high performance during the transition to Bluetooth.
-With Bluetooth pairing, you can connect to your PC and listen to the game that you're playing with ease.
+With Bluetooth pairing, you can connect to your PC and listen to the game you're playing with ease.

 Microphone

-With a super clear and crisp sound, the mic for the Bose QuietComfort 35 II makes everyone else in the voice chat jealous.
+The Bose QuietComfort 35 II is again one of our highest-scoring products.
+Our testers summed up this headset's mic quality by describing it as professional-level.
+With a super clear and crisp sound, the mic makes everyone else in the voice chat jealous.
 Throughout our testing, we never had an instance of feedback with this headset while in gaming mode.
-We ran our sibilant test ('s' and 'sh' sounds) and there was distinct differentiation between the sounds.
+We ran our sibilant test ('s' and 'sh' sounds), and there we could easily differentiate between the sounds.
 Our other phonemic tests accentuated the Bose QuietComfort's fantastic clarity, with the only sound of interest was 'p'.
 Our testers found it to be a little punchy.

 Not only was the Bose QuietComfort 35 II excellent at receiving the user's voice, but it also continued to blow us away with its capabilities of filtering out external sounds, both ambient and dynamic.
 Keyboard sounds are nonexistent, and when engaging this headset's mute option, there is no click or scratch sound.
 Our testers ate some goldfish into the mic, and the most that could be registered on the receiving end was a faint scratching.
 Ambient fan sounds were eliminated until the tester began talking, but even the max noise was a low hum.
 We even began to play our laptops at their maximum volume, and only then did the microphone begin to pick it up, but the sound was still garbled and incomprehensible.
 Our last test involved loud, ambient talking from gradually increasing distances, starting at six feet.
 Once again, the Bose QuietComfort filtered out the sound, and the testers in the voice chat didn't hear a thing.